lifeisstillgood/softwaremind/docs/conceptchapters/conclusions.rst

 The human marriage with technology is only going to deepen - so as individuals we need to set the terms - FOSS is only part of the solution

+programmable company Thinking fast and slow
+----------------/
+the exec board has to take decisions fast (no real data) but what court like system takes longer slower approach

+how to redesign our organisations

+see facebook oversight board

+programmable company - can monitor levels of error (bias - average error, noise - std dev of error)

+ie insurance underwriters

+(daniel kahhenman)

 Free Speech
 -----------
 Fundamentally, if people "express themselves" frankly they are doing it public ally which makes it a publishing act.